 To protect you, we currently have the following measures in place for our sessions:

 - Please keep your appointment if you can.
 If you are unable to attend, please let us know as soon as possible so we can allocate your appointment to another dog.
+Dog blood donation is essential travel during lockdown periods and in all tiers.

 - We advise you cancel your appointment if you: